HuongThanhNguyen/Collection-Framework/README.md

 https://en.wikipedia.org/wiki/Abstract_data_type

 ## Exercise
-Given interfaces: List, Set, Map
+Given interfaces: List, Set, Stack, Queue, Map

-For each implemention of these interfaces, find a problem which we can use that implementation to solve in the most efficient way.
+For each implemention of these interfaces, find a typical application for that implementation.
+Explanations may be asked for the choices of implementations.

-**Minimum requirement**: A problem/example should be provided for these classes -`ArrayList, LinkedList, HashSet, TreeSet, HashMap, LinkedHashMap, TreeMap`.
+**Minimum requirement**: 3 applications and code is required

+### E.g-1 A stack can be used to reverse a list of objects

-For example: When we need to cache objects, ConcurrentHashMap can be used to exploit its concurrency capability.
+### E.g-2 When we need to cache objects, ConcurrentHashMap can be used to exploit its concurrency capability.

 ```java
 public class CacheManager {